zpratt/react-tdd-guide/README.md

 ## Philosophy

 * Avoid the need for runners and browsers
-  * Achieved by using mocha and [enzyme](http://airbnb.io/enzyme/docs/api/shallow.html)
+  * Achieved by using jest and [react-testing-library](https://testing-library.com/docs/react-testing-library/intro)

 ## Table of Contents